duyphamsait/cmpp-assignment2-swift/README.md

 ## Overview

 This program is a simple **Enrollment Management System**.
-It allows administrative staff to manage student records.
+It allows to manage student records.

 The program can: